jhudson8/react-semantic-ui/README.md

 [React](http://facebook.github.io/react/) components for [semantic-ui](http://semantic-ui.com/).
 See [individual component docs](https://github.com/jhudson8/react-semantic-ui/tree/master/docs) for more details.

+The purpose of this project is not to recreate every semantic-ui component but only where it makes sense.
+Where there is a value add either in the dynamic nature of the component or state-based rendering is desired.

 Installation
 ==============
 * Browser: include *react-semantic-ui[.min].js* after the listed dependencies